 Lee Smith Klousia was born in Pittsburgh, PA and graduated from Randolph Macon Woman's College in Lynchburg, VA with a degree in Art History.
 She moved to Bethesda and worked for The Hecht Company as a retail buyer and later at EF Hutton as a Sales Assistant and eventually as Operations Manager for a new branch.
 In spite of five years of piano lessons, after which she cannot even pick out a tune, she continues her love of good music.
 She has held numerous positions on the Smithsonian Women's Committee Executive Board as well as serving as an Elder at the Presbyterian Meeting House.

-The music of Jonathan Kolm has been performed across the United States and abroad.
+The music of Jonathan Kolm has been performing across the United States and abroad.
 His music has won prizes and awards in many competitions including the American Prize, the Swan Prize in Music Composition, the Percussive Arts Society Composition Competition, the National Federation of Music Clubs Competition, Voices of Change Composition Contest, the Austin Peay State Composition Competition, as well as many others.
 He maintains an active performing career in new music and has appeared in recitals in many colleges and universities across the United States.
 In addition to his work as a composer and pianist, he teaches composition, piano and music theory at Northern Virginia Community College where he serves as Associate Professor and advocates for various environmental and social causes in the nation’s capital.

 Martha Lloyd traveled extensively as a military dependent before her father retired from the USAF, making their permanent residence in Maryland.
 Her mother was born and raised in Japan where music education begins at age six with a focus on Western classical music.
 Martha’s mom exposed her and her siblings to classical music at an early age and encouraged her to play the violin when she started school in London, England.
 Many years later, Martha learned to play “Happy Birthday” on the piano at a surprise party that she held for her husband’s birthday.
 Martha serves on several volunteer and paid boards and has been a long-time supporter of ASO, along with her husband, Ronal Butler, a former Trustee.
 Martha Lloyd and Ronal Butler live in the Mt.
 Vernon section of Alexandria.